CBD, FAAH, and the Woman Who Can't Feel Pain

 In terms of common anti-anxiety medications, they only go one direction.

 For example, you can take a higher and higher dose of a common benzodiazepine and you'll get more and more sedated accordingly.

 Take enough and it's actually an anesthetic agent.

 Take more and it will stop all bodily functions!

 The endocannabinoid system is like a system of checks and balances on each other and more importantly, other important chemicals.

-For example, GABA, which is the key to anxiety.
+For example, GABA, which is the key to anxiety, sleep, and pain.

 Check out this comprehensive guide to how CBD works for anxiety here.

 Same story and the woman who can't feel pain or anxiety is a key tie-in there.